 Subscriber 196 – Messrs D & W Robertson – fellow iron merchant in Castle Street, later Exchange Street – both businesses had neighbouring warehouses in the Castle Court area.

-Subscriber 229 – R G Stephen – son and co-partner of George Stephen.
+Subscriber 229 – R G Stephen – son of George Stephen.

 Subscriber 255 – Reverend William Wilson – officiated at the marriages of George Steven’s daughters Isabella, Betsy, Ann and Helen.

 Place of work